i2y/romancy/website/content/docs/getting-started/installation.md

 **Performance limitations:**

-- Table-level locking (not row-level like PostgreSQL)
+- Table-level locking (not row-level like PostgreSQL or MySQL)
 - Concurrent writes are serialized, impacting throughput
-- For production with multiple processes/pods, use PostgreSQL
+- For production with multiple processes/pods, use PostgreSQL or MySQL 8.0+

 ### PostgreSQL